-- (i) The public use, convenience, and necessity have not for a long time past required and do not now require the use of the portions of rights-of-way.448 - (ii) No lot or parcel shall be landlocked as a result of the vacation. - (iii) Access to any lot or parcel shall not be restricted to the point where access is unreasonable, economically prohibitive, or reduces or devalues any property affected by the proposed vacation. - (iv) There shall be no adverse impacts on the health, safety, and/or welfare of the general community, and the quality of public facilities and services provided to any lot or parcel of land shall not be reduced, including, but not limited to, police and fire protection and utility services.
+The public use, convenience, and necessity no longer require the use of the portions of rights-of-way, as shown by decreased or non-use over time.

+- (ii) No lot or parcel shall be landlocked as a result of the vacation. - (iii) Access to any lot or parcel shall not be restricted to the point where access is unreasonable, economically prohibitive, or reduces or devalues any property affected by the proposed vacation. - (iv) There shall be no adverse impacts on the health, safety, and/or welfare of the general community, and the quality of public facilities and services provided to any lot or parcel of land shall not be reduced, including, but not limited to, police and fire protection and utility services. - (v) The proposal shall not hinder public and Town functions.